-In order to check the sufficient condition for consistency and asymptotic normality of the QMLE for GARCH and GJR, the second moment conditions are $\alpha_1 + \beta_1 < 1$ and $\alpha_1 + (\gamma/2) + \beta_1 < 1$ , respectively.
-Table 5 shows that all of the estimated second moment condition are less than one.
-In order to derive the statistical properties of the QMLE, Lee and Hausen (1997) derived the log-moment condition for GARCH(1,1) as $E(\log(\alpha_1\eta_i^2 + \beta_1)) < 0$ , while McAleer et al. (2007) established the log-moment condition for GJR(1,1) as $E(\log((\alpha_1 + \gamma_1 I(\eta_i))\eta_i^2 + \beta_1)) < 0$ .
+In order to check the sufficient condition for consistency and asymptotic normality of the QMLE for GARCH and GJR model, the second moment conditions are $\alpha_1 + \beta_1 < 1$ and $\alpha_1 + (\gamma/2) + \beta_1 < 1$, respectively.
+Table 5 shows that all of the estimated second moment conditions are less than one.
+In order to derive the statistical properties of the QMLE, Lee and Hausen (1997)derived the log-moment condition for GARCH(1,1) $E(\log(\alpha_1\eta_t^2 + \beta_1)) < 0$, while McAleer et al. (2007) established the log-moment condition for GJR(1,1) as $E(\log(\alpha_1 + \gamma_1 I(\eta_t)\eta_t^2 + \beta_1)) < 0$.
 Table 5 shows that the estimated log-moment condition for both models is satisfied for all returns.
+The high persistence of volatility shown in Table 5 can be explained be the reinforcing mechanism between oil inventories and the oil basis = (futures - spot).

-For the spot, forward and futures returns of four crude oil markets, there are ten series of returns to be analyzed.
+For the spot, forward and futures returns in the four crude oil markets, there are ten series of returns to be analyzed.
 Consequently, 45 bivariate models need to be estimated.
-The calculated constant conditional correlations between the volatilities of two returns within markets and across markets using the CCC model and the Bollerslev and Wooldridge (1992) robust t-ratios are presented in Table 6.
-The highest estimated constant conditional correlation is 0.935, namely between the standardized shocks in Brent spot returns (rbresp) and Brent forward returns (rbrefor).
+The calculated constant conditional correlations between the volatility of two returns within and across markets using the CCC model and the Bollerslev and Wooldridge (1992) robust t-ratios are presented in Table 6.
+The highest estimated constant conditional correlation is

+0.935, namely between the standardized shocks in Brent spot returns (rbresp) and Brent forward returns (rbrefor).

-[Insert Table 6 here]
+[Insert Tables 6 here]

-Corresponding multivariate estimates of the conditional variance from the VARMA(1,1)-GARCH(1,1) and VARMA(1,1)-AGARCH(1,1) models are also estimated.
+Corresponding multivariate estimates of the conditional variances from the VARMA(1,1)-GARCH(1,1) and VARMA(1,1)-AGARCH(1,1) models are also estimated.
 The estimates of volatility and asymmetric spillovers are presented in Table 7, which shows that volatility spillovers for VARMA-GARCH and VARMA-AGARCH are evident in 32 and 31 of 45 cases, respectively.
-The significant interdependences in the conditional volatilities among returns are both 3 of 45 cases for VARMA-GARCH and VARMA-AGARCH.
+The significant interdependences in the conditional volatility among returns hold for 3 of 45 cases for both VARMA-GARCH and VARMA-AGARCH.
 In addition, asymmetric effects are evident in 27 of 45 cases.
-Consequently, the evidence of volatility spillovers and asymmetric effects of negative and positive shocks on conditional variance suggest that VARMA-AGARCH is superior to the VARMA-GARCH and CCC models.
+Consequently, the evidence of volatility spillovers and asymmetric effects of negative and positive shocks on the conditional variance suggest that VARMA-AGARCH is superior to the VARMA-GARCH and CCC models.

-[Insert Table 7 here]
+[Insert Tables 7 here]

-The estimats of the conditional variances based on the VARMA-GARCH and VARMA-AGARCH models reported in Table 7 suggest the presence of volatility spillovers between Brent and WTI returns, namely volatility spillovers from Brent futures returns to spot and Brent forward returns, from Brent spot returns to WTI spot returns, from WTI futures returns to Brent spot returns, and from WTI futures returns to Brent spot returns.
+The estimates of the conditional variances based on the VARMA-GARCH and VARMA-AGARCH models reported in Table 7 suggest the presence of volatility spillovers between Brent and WTI returns, namely volatility spillovers from Brent futures returns to Brent spot and forward returns, from Brent spot returns to WTI spot returns, and from WTI futures returns to Brent spot returns.
 In addition, the results show that most of the Dubai and Tapis returns have volatility spillover effects from Brent and WTI returns.
-This evidence is in agreement with the knowledge that the Brent and WTI markets are two "marker" crudes that set the crude oil prices and influence the other crude oil markets.
+This evidence is in agreement with the knowledge that the Brent and WTI markets are two "marker" crudes that set crude oil prices and influence the other crude oil markets.